Use secure parameters for sensitive information#

 type.

-Parameters that do not use secure types are recorded in logs and deployment history.
-These values can be retrieved by anyone with access to the deployment history.
+Parameters that do not use secure types are recorded in deployment history and logs.
+These values can be retrieved by anyone with read access to the deployment history and logs.

 Recommendation#

-Consider using secure parameters for parameters that contain sensitive information.
+Consider using secure parameters for any parameter that contain sensitive information.

 Examples#